onflow/fcl-js/docs/reference/interaction-templates.md

 To do so, wallets can rely on themselves, along with external Interaction Template Auditors to gain confidence in the Interaction Template and it's underlying transaction.
 Interaction Template Auditors are entities that audit Interaction Templates for correctness and safety.

 > 💡 Anyone can be an Interaction Template Auditor.
-Wallets can choose from auditors that exists the ones they trust, if any.
+Wallets can choose auditors they trust, if any.

-Wallets can specify auditors it trusts to FCL by configuring FCL with auditor Flow account addresses:
+Wallets can specify auditors it trusts to FCL by configuring FCL with the address of each auditor:

 ```javascript
 import * as fcl from "@onflow/fcl"